track-asia/trackasia-native/README.md

 - Covering the base cpp in the root `src` directory.

 `vendor/BUILD.bazel`
-- Covering the submodule dependencies of Maplibre.
+- Covering the submodule dependencies of Trackasia.

 `platform/default/BUILD.bazel`
 - Covering the cpp dependencies in default.